Pierre Vaultier

-Pierre Vaultier (born 24 June 1987) is a French two-time Olympic Gold Champion, and one-time World Gold Champion snowboarder, specializing in snowboard cross.
+Pierre Benjamin Florent Vaultier (/fr/; born 24 June 1987) is a French two-time Olympic Gold Champion, and one-time World Gold Champion snowboarder, specializing in snowboard cross.

 Career

 Vaultier started snowboarding at the age of six at Serre Chevalier, one of the major French ski resorts located in the southern part of the Alps.
 He debuted competition in 1997.
 He joined the young French team in 2004 and then the older team one year later.
-He operated in the "Ecrins Snowboard" club of Puy-Saint-Vincent in 2005.
+He operated in the "Écrins Snowboard" club of Puy-Saint-Vincent in 2005.
 He participated in the 2006 Winter Olympics in Turino and at the X Games in 2007.
 On 13 March 2008 he won the crystal globe in snowboarding by finishing second in the final round of the 2007–08 FIS Snowboard World CupWorld Cup at Chiesa in Valmalenco.
 On 13 December 2008 he slipped during training at Serre Chevalier and suffered a lumbar fracture.
 After undergoing surgery in Grenoble, he missed the majority of the season but was the leader in following World Cup in Chapelco, Argentina.